 Credibility problems of Imported Food Products

 Although local competitors are suffering the public reputation disaster, foreign companies are also influenced.
-Food security problems alarm Chinese customers and they become more sensitive to the quality of the food products, originality and also brand.
+Food security problems alarm Chinese customers and they become more sensitive to the quality of the food products, originality and also the brand.

 This requires foreign food producers to shift the focus of their marketing strategy to the security, quality and originality of their products.

-A package of monitoring, precaution and quick response solution to food security crisis is very important for a company now.
+A package of monitoring, precaution and quick response solution to the food security crisis is very important for a company now.
 See how McDonald’s deal with its PR crisis.